One in four children in the world live in a conflict or disaster zone. And in a crisis, children often suffer first, and suffer most.

 UNICEF has also forged stronger ties between humanitarian work and development efforts — linking emergency relief to long term interventions to gird against future shocks.
 In areas affected by disaster and crisis, UNICEF makes it a priority to:

-UNICEF's appeal for emergency funding for 2021 was its largest ever — reflecting the impact of the pandemic and other intersecting crises.
+UNICEF's $9.4 billion emergency funding appeal for 2022 is the largest ever, reflecting the impact of the pandemic and other intersecting crises.
+Learn more about UNICEF's plan for Humanitarian Action for Children.